 Like any other skin issue, when treating back acne, dermatologists urge you to be patient when it comes to seeing results.
 Timelines range from six weeks to three months, but the consensus is you should wait longer before declaring a product doesn’t work and giving up on it or moving on to the next one.

 “When dealing with back acne, it is important to be patient and remember that it can take time to see improvement from treatment.
 Sometimes the acne can get worse before it gets better.
-You may start to see results from treatment approximately in six to eight weeks, but complete clearing can take several months,” Vashi advised.
+You may start to see results from treatment approximately in six to eight weeks, but complete clearing can take several months,” Vashi advises.